Web Experiment for Recommendations

 + 6.3%

-Over a 30 day period, all three variants saw an increase in recommendation add to carts with Variation A performing the strongest, boasting an increased add to cart rate of +22.4% and an additional ~$10m in total revenue conversions when compared to the control state.
+Over a 30 day period in the Spring of 2024, all three variants saw an increase in recommendation add to carts with Variation A performing the strongest, boasting an increased add to cart rate of +22.4% and an additional ~$10m in total revenue conversions when compared to the control state.
 This particular variant also doesn’t affect the verticality of the list page itself, making it an ideal location that will not interfere with potentially net new features on future roadmaps.

 +22.4%